-- Class teachers' assessment and experience of the pupil - Their previous progress and attainment and behaviour - Termly data and reports - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data - The views and experience of parents
+- Class teachers' assessment and experience of the pupil - Their previous progress and attainment and behaviour - Termly data and reports - Other teachers' assessments, where relevant - The individual's development in comparison to their peers and national data

+- The views and experience of parents

-- The pupil's own views - Advice from external support services, if relevant
+- The pupil's own views

+- Advice from external support services, if relevant

 The assessment will be reviewed regularly.
 All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
 We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.
 Pupils who have previously had additional SEND support and no longer need that support will be monitored carefully and their progress checked regularly to see if any support needs reinstating.
+This will be reflected in their Individual Education Plan with adjustments made based on student challenges and improvements.

-2.3 How we give pupils/ young people a voice
+How we give pupils/ young people a voice